jmalicki/hoi4-build-solver/src/hoi4_build_core/README.md

-# hoi4_mdp_core (Rust PyO3 extension)
+# hoi4_build_core (Rust PyO3 extension)

-High-performance A* solver core for the HOI4 build-planning MDP, exposed to Python via PyO3.
+High-performance A* solver core for HOI4 build planning, exposed to Python via PyO3.

 - State/action/cost and heuristic definitions follow `docs/MODELING.md` in the repo root.
 - Python CLI and I/O live in the `src/py` package; this crate provides only the solver.